Exercises for Overactive Bladder

 There are many movements and activities you do every day that require your pelvic muscles to work without you even knowing.
 Therefore, you may accidentally leak when you stand up or sit down, among other movements.

-If your pelvic floor isn’t very strong, then you’re likely to suffer from stress incontinence, for example.
-Leaking may be the norm for you, but it isn’t meant to be normal.
+For example, if your pelvic floor is not very strong, then you are likely to suffer from stress incontinence.
+Leaking may be the norm for you, but it is not meant to be normal.
 Your body is telling you it needs help.

 1. Exercising Your Bladder